 In Standard Mode, commands that are available are always shown on the display and announced by the system.
 You can complete your desired operation by simply following the prompts given by the system.
-(See "NISSAN voice recognition standard mode" (P.4-139) for details.)
+(See "NISSAN voice recognition standard mode" (P.4-137) for details.)

-For advanced operation, you can use the Alternate Command Mode.
-(See "NISSAN voice recognition alternate command mode" (P.4-150) for details.)
-When this mode is active, an expanded list of commands can be spoken after pushing the TALK with the work of the recognition success rate turned off.
+For advanced operation, you can use the Alternate Command Mode, (See "NISSAN voice recognition alternate command mode" (P.4-148) for details.)
+When this mode is active, an expanded list of commands can be spoken after pushing the TALK & switch, and the voice command menu prompts are turned off.
 Review the expanded command list, which is available when this mode is active.
 Note that in this mode the recognition success rate may be affected as the number of available commands and the ways of speaking each command are increased.